identiops/terraform-hcloud-k3s/README.md

 #### Gateway Node

+1. Set new image as `default_image`.
+Attention: before changing the default image, make sure that each node pool has its own oppropriate `image` setting.
-1. Delete the node in the [Hetzner Console](https://console.hetzner.cloud/)
+2. Delete the node in the [Hetzner Console](https://console.hetzner.cloud/)
-2. Reapply the configuration: `terraform apply`
+3. Reapply the configuration: `terraform apply`

 The gateway will reappear again within a few minutes.
 This will disrupt the Internet access of the cluster's nodes for tasks like fetching package updates.
 However, it will not affect the services that are provided via load balancers!

+After redeploying the gateway, ssh connections will fail because a new cryptopraphic has been generated for the node.
+Delete the deprecated key from the `.ssh/known_hosts` file, open a new ssh connection and accept the new public key.

 #### Node Pools